 What's the Best Certification?
 IBrief reviews on essential certifications

-In this post, we will take a look at almost every certification
+the field.
+In this post, we will take a look at almost every

 Let’s start with some preliminary clarifications for this and subsequent posts related to certifications.
 We have decided to group the certificates according to their level of difficulty.
 Of course, the difficulty of the tests that must be passed to obtain each certificate can only be determined by the persons who have submitted them.
 However, we have considered it worthwhile to give a level within the following scale: beginner, intermediate and advanced (and the intermediates that we can identify in the middle of that spectrum).